 What are your focuses this year to help people get outside more often?

 Nature connectivity is my main drive to get people outside more often.
 I want to get people to simply "tune in" to nature.
 Simply "tuning in" to nature is essential to our wellbeing.
-Listening to Birdsong, delighting in the first signs of Spring or feeling sand between your toes; these simple, free activities outdoors are proven to make us feel good.
-Noticing frosted leaves or marvelling in a dewe-jewelled spider web are experiences in nature that can make us feel amazing.
+Listening to birdsong, delighting in the first signs of Spring or feeling sand between your toes; these simple, free activities outdoors are proven to make us feel good.
+Noticing frosted leaves or marvelling in a dew-jewelled spider webs are experiences in nature that can make us feel amazing.